digitalearthafrica/deafrica-sandbox-notebooks/Tools/README.md

        sys.path.insert(1, '../Tools/')
        import dea_tools.datahandling  # or some other submodule

-You can also `pip install` the module.
+This module is automatically installed on the Sandbox.
+If for some reason the module isn't avilable, you can also `pip install` the module.
 To do this on the Digital Earth Africa Sandbox, run `pip` from the terminal:

        pip install -e Tools/

-Install from the source on any other system with `pip`:
+To install this module from the source on any other system with `pip`:

     pip install --extra-index-url="https://packages.dea.ga.gov.au" git+https://github.com/digitalearthafrica/deafrica-sandbox-notebooks.git#subdirectory=Tools

 Citing DE Africa Tools
 ----------------------